tommy-lariccia/Programming-Languages/Readable/README.md

 static parameters), following by the name with parentheses and parameters inside.
 Parameters can be static and are optional.
 Dynamic functions may have one or more static parameters; static functions must have only static parameters.

 The last line (and only the last line) must be a return statement.
+They may return `null`.

 A dynamic function is as follows: